Creating Flower Shapes using CSS Mask & Trigonometric Functions

 .alt {

 The var(--alt,) will default to nothing when the variable is not specified and we get the code of the first shape.
-By adding the extra gradient and the composition values, we get the second shape.
-Two different shapes with almost the same code.
+By adding the composition value, we get the second shape.
+Two different shapes with the same code.

 The Border-Only Version